Metadata overview

 The metadata model

 The metadata in FEGA Sweden is divided into eight major categories (see figure below).
 Submitted data files are connected to either the “Runs” or the “Analysis” category.
-You can prepare most of the metadata before you start working on the actual submission.
-Well-prepared metadata will facilitate the future processing of your submission.
+You can prepare most of the metadata before you start working on the submission itself.
+Well-prepared metadata will facilitate the processing of your submission later on.

 Some general advice on metadata management